 Back Pressure Turbine Study

-Ideally, steam for a post combustion capture process should be extracted from the steam cycle at the lowest pressure adequate for solvent regeneration.
+Ideally, steam for a post-combustion capture process should be extracted from the steam cycle at the lowest pressure adequate for solvent regeneration.
 This helps to minimize the loss in power generation.
 Extracting process steam from the IP-LP (Low Pressure) crossover resulted in reduced pressure in the crossover but it increased stresses and reduced the efficiency in the last stages of the IP turbine.
 To counter this, a valve was installed in the crossover, but throttling of the crossover steam flow through this valve resulted in losses.
 Alternatively, we extracted steam from the turbine at a pressure higher than what is required by the capture process and used a back-pressure turbine to reduce the pressure.
-It resulted in generating some additional power in the process, but paled in comparison to the results of the study that applied the additional stages and it also proved costly.
+It resulted in generating some additional power in the process, but proved costly and paled in comparison to the results of the study that applied the additional stages.

 Increasing IP Stages Significantly Increased Gross Output

 The results of increasing the IP stages from four to six were far superior.
 This approach produced an exciting increase of 13.6 MW of gross output capacity to the power plant and significantly lowered the energy penalty.